ralhei/Tailwind-Site-Template/README.md

-# Template for a tailwind website
+# Template for a tailwind-based website

 Clone this template project, and adapt it to your needs.